forta-network/docs/docs/sdk.md

 ## fetchJwtToken

 Scan nodes allow bots to make authorized requests to external APIs by using the scan node's identity, without letting the scan node modify the requests.
-You can the `fetchJwtToken` utility function to generate a jwt token from a scan node.
+You can use the `fetchJwtToken` utility function to generate a jwt token from a scan node.

 !!! warning "This method will only generate a token if the bot is running on a scan node"
     If running a bot locally or in a stand alone enviornment (ie. outside of a scanner node), this method will throw an error.
 For local testing you can run a local scan node and run your bot on it.

 The function signature is `fetchJwtToken(claims, expiresAt)`:
 - `claims` [**required**]:  a json object of any data you would like to include in the data portion of the JWT
-- `expiresAt`:  an optional `DateTime` that sets when the JWT will expire
+- `expiresAt`:  an optional `Date` object that sets when the JWT will expire

 The returned JWT can be decoded using the [`decodeJwtToken` method](sdk.md#decodeJwtToken).